gardener-attic/component-cli/docs/reference/component-cli_image-vector_generate-overwrite.md

 ### Options

 ```
-  -O, --Output string              The path to the image vector that will be written.
       --add-comp stringArray       path to the component descriptor directory
       --allow-plain-http           allows the fallback to http if the oci registry does not support https
       --cc-config string           path to the local concourse config file